egnor/pivid/doc/script.md

 If there is only one segment, a simplified format (the second format above) lists the segment by itself without a top-level object; the `repeat` value (if present) is now in the single segment.
-An even more simplified format (the first format above) gives a single value which never changes.
+An even more simplified format (the third format above) gives a single value which never changes.

 ## Video modes